A Guide to College Success for Post-traditional Students

 A volume in the series: Adult Learning in Professional, Organizational, and Community Settings.
-Editor(s): Carrie J. Boden McGill, Texas State University.
+Editor(s): Carrie J. Boden, Texas State University.

 The purpose of this book is to assist post-traditional students to achieve success in the Occupational, Workforce, and Leadership Studies (OWLS) Department and develop their individualized pathway to earn the interdisciplinary Bachelor of Applied Arts and Sciences (BAAS) degree at Texas State University.
 Applied baccalaureate degrees incorporate higher-order thinking skills and advanced technical knowledge and skills with applied coursework.
 BAAS students may also earn college-level credits through prior learning assessment (PLA), evaluating and credentialing knowledge and skills gained outside the classroom.
 The organization and content of this book provides adult degree program faculty and leaders an example of how one required textbook develops and supports the outcomes and activities in all the core courses of an interdisciplinary degree program designed for post-traditional adult learners.